dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 layout: post
 title: "Parallel directory traversal: A dynamic queue approach"
 date: 2026-08-24
-categories: [concurrency, cpp26, dynamic task queue]
+categories: [concurrency, cpp26, dynamic-task-queue]
+permalink: /:year/:month/:day/parallel-directory-traversal
 ---

-## Introduction
+### Introduction

 In this article, we will take an in-depth look at a concurrent programming example in C++.